 Wildlife Jewels® Rescue Resources San Diego Coastline

 These resources help the public recognize signs of wildlife distress along the San Diego coastline and understand when—and who—to call for help.
-Wildlife Jewels® focuses on education, responsible observation, and supporting authorized wildlife response pathways.
+Wildlife Jewels® focuses on education, responsible observation, and supporting coordination with authorized wildlife responders.

-If you encounter wildlife in distress, knowing **what helps—and what can cause harm—**can help save a life.
+If you encounter wildlife in distress, knowing what helps—and what can cause harm—can make an important difference.

 Marine Mammals (Seals & Sea Lions)